Stock events for Waste Connections, Inc. (WCN)

 Ownership

-Institutional investors hold approximately 88% of WCN stock, giving them substantial influence over board decisions.
-Vanguard Group Inc. is the largest individual shareholder, owning 12.19% of the company's shares.
-Other major institutional owners include Royal Bank of Canada, Fmr Llc, Bank Of Montreal /can/, Capital International Investors, Wcm Investment Management, Llc, BlackRock, Inc., 1832 Asset Management L.P., Mackenzie Financial Corp, and Jpmorgan Chase & Co.
-Insider ownership, including executives and the board of directors, is less than 1%.
+Institutional investors hold a dominant stake in Waste Connections, Inc., owning approximately 88% to 89% of the company's shares.
+Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., Royal Bank Of Canada, Fmr Llc, Bank Of Montreal /can/, Capital International Investors, Wcm Investment Management, Llc, 1832 Asset Management L.P., Mackenzie Financial Corp, and Jpmorgan Chase & Co.
+Insider ownership is modest, remaining just under 1%, with Ronald Mittelstaedt, the CEO, as the largest individual owner.

 Ask Our Expert AI Analyst